Increase your website conversion rate

 Don't try to fool Search Engines and stuff your contents with keywords.
 Gone are the days when such methods worked to fool Search Engines and gained you to place on Search Result Pages.
-Your content should center around the main topic of your website and should provide unique and useful information for your visitors.
-I will not cover much about content here since there is an upcoming article dedicated for that topic, but providing useful content to your users and you can expect great results:
+Your content should center around the main topics of your website and should provide unique and useful information for your visitors.
+I will not cover much about content here since we already have an article about Content Marketing Strategy, but providing useful content to your users and you can expect great results:

 Once you have great content, ensure that your users can easily access and read them.
 Some websites use terrible combinations of colors and typography choices.
 Any competent designer should be able to help you to create a color palette that matches your brand image and works well for your website audience.

 Font family and font size choices are also extremely important as well, don't try to challenge the patience of your visitors.
 If you have lots of text content, or if your target audience is from the older generation you should consider using easy to read fonts with big font sizes.